SebastianCaron/Tron-c/README.md

 This launches the game with both Ncurses and SDL interfaces, with 5 bots, using the map `./maps/map3.txt`, and the IP address `192.168.0.0`.

+> If you are hosting a multiplayer game, we recommend running it with SDL only and restarting the game between games.

 ### Options in Q Learning Mode Only:

 When the game is compiled in Q-Learning mode (ie : `make bot` or with the Macro `BOT_TRAINING` set to 1), additional options are available: